aehparta/libe/README.md

 GPIO pin numbers.

 GPIO implemented this way is more and less complex thing.
-Especially 8-bit PIC with free xc8 generated code is slow since no proper optimizations can be used.
-On other platforms, like AVR, GPIO functions are inline and will often optimize as well as directly written native code.
+On most platforms, like AVR, GPIO functions are inline and will often optimize as well as directly written native code.

 #### Drivers